Recognizing women who have been instrumental in computing and data science

 Marissa Mayer is an American businesswoman and investor who was among the first employees at Google.
 She is an information technology executive and co-founder of Lumi Labs, a technology studio focused on the intersection of consumer media and artificial intelligence.
 Mayer formerly served as the president and chief executive officer of Yahoo!
 More

 Melba Roy Mouton was a Black woman who served as Assistant Chief of Research Programs at NASA’s Trajectory and Geodynamics Division in the 1960s and headed a group of NASA mathematicians called “computers.”
 More

 Radia Perlman is an American computer programmer and network engineer.
 She is most famous for her invention of the spanning-tree protocol (STP), which is crucial to the operation of network bridges, while working for the Digital Equipment Corporation.
 More

-Carol Shaw is known to be one of the first professional female video game designers, working for trailblazing Atari and Activision.
+Carol Shaw is known as one of the first professional female video game designers, working for trailblazing Atari and Activision.
 Considered an industry icon, she is most famous for her work on River Raid, which won multiple awards at Atari.
 More

 Gwynne Shotwell, an American businesswoman and engineer, is the President and Chief Operating Officer of SpaceX, the rocket company owned by Elon Musk that is dedicated to making rocket travel affordable.
 A mechanical engineer by training, she oversees more than 6,000 employees.
 More

 Mary Allen Wilkes is an American former computer programmer and logic designer, most known for her work with the LINC computer, now recognized by many as the world’s first personal computer.
 More